Tanq16/aws-scripts/README.md

 * `iam-old-active-keys.py` &rarr; A script to print out all users and their access keys when the keys have age higher than 90 days for a given account profile.
 * `s3-num-objects.py` &rarr; A script to print out number of objects per bucket for a given account profile.
 * `s3-list-bucket-policies.py` &rarr; A script to print out key value pairs of bucket name and its policy in JSON to stdout.

+**Account Combined**

+* `iam-roles-trusting-root.py` &rarr; A script to print out JSON of all roles that trust account root for all accounts in combined gaad.